aredn/documentation/arednGettingStarted/installing_firmware.rst

 .. warning:: Be sure to **uncheck** the **Keep Settings** checkbox, since GL.iNet settings are incompatible with AREDN® firmware.
 Also, the AR300M16 devices may have a *boot_dev* switch, so be sure to read the `GL.iNet boot documentation <https://docs.gl-inet.com/router/en/3/specification/gl-ar300m/#control-which-firmware-you-are-booting-into>`_ to select the correct boot mode.

 The node will automatically reboot with the new AREDN® firmware image.
-If for some reason your GL-iNet device gets into an unusable state, you should be able to recover using the process documented here:
+If for some reason you need to recover your device to factory firmware, you can search the GL-iNet website for a recovery procedure such as the process documented here:
 `GL-iNet debrick procedure <https://docs.gl-inet.com/en/3/tutorials/debrick/>`_

 Cudy first install process